It would not be surprising to discover that the majority of people who read this article have never heard of a Feist Dog.

 The Barger Stock, named after their breeder Bill Barger, is a small treeing Feist canine from Harriman, Tennessee.

-These hunting companions are bred predominately to hunt squirrels and are known to be very low maintenance in regard to grooming, training and health.
+These hunting companions are bred predominately to hunt squirrels and are known to be very low maintenance in regards to grooming, training and health.